- Definition of a Team

 One of the biggest objections to consensus is the extra time it is believed to take.
 That time can be reduced through effective meeting facilitation, which most groups do not use.
 It also can be reduced by not making every decision that way, as noted above.
 And if failure to achieve consensus means only part of the team works toward the solution, far more time will be wasted in the long run.
 You have to either spend time building buy-in before the decision or building it after.
 The former provides the added benefits of increasing motivation and ensuring full support.

 Another objection to consensus comes when people confuse “consensus” with “a unanimous decision,” in which everyone completely agrees with the position.
 But there is no way a group of people with different backgrounds talking with each other honestly are going to agree on everything every time.
 The only way to get a unanimous decision every time is to stifle any disagreements.
 The goal of consensus is to come up with a decision that everyone can support, meaning they will help the team implement the decision even if they disagree with it.
 Three levels of agreement can bring consensus:

 - “I do not fully agree, but I’ll go along with the group.”

 - “I do not agree, but I’ll support the group if we make a mistake.”

 That last level might seem a hard position to take, but it is a “no-lose” choice for the individual.
-If the team turns out to be right, the member is respected for having gone along with the team, and his or her credibility goes up.
-If the member turns out to be right, everybody knows it, and again respects his or her support, so… again credibility goes up!
+If the team turns out to be right, the member is respected for having gone along with the team, and that individual’s credibility goes up.
+If the member turns out to be right, everybody knows it, and again respects that person for the team support, so… again credibility goes up!